 What does hydrophobic mean?

-In chemistry, hydrophobicity (from the combining form of water in Greek hydro- and for fear phobos) is the physical property of a molecule that is repelled from a mass of water.
-Hydrophobic molecules tend to be non-polar and thus prefer other neutral molecules and nonpolar solvents.
+In chemistry, hydrophobicity (from the combining form of water in Greek hydros and for fear phobos) is the physical property of a molecule that is repelled from water.
+Hydrophobic molecules tend to be non-polar and thus have a greater affinity for other neutral molecules and non-polar solvents.
 Hydrophobic molecules in water often cluster together forming tiny bubble-like structures known as micelles.

 What is diethyl stilbestrol (DES)?